 I went through about a month early this year when I had reached a breaking point.
-Everything was going wrong at my job.
-Projects were faltering, systems were failing, my team was getting blamed, everything that could go wrong was going wrong.
-All in all a real shitstorm of a situation.
-At that point, I really wanted to just start phoning it in from then on.
+My job reached a horrific pace.
+Demands were coming in from every angle.
+All in all a terrible situation.
+At that point, I really wanted to just start phoning it in.
 Work from home a lot, come in late, leave early, take long lunches.
 I could have done it.
-I have enough goodwill built up that I could easily do the bare minimum and not get fired for the year if will take us to move on.
-It’s only a year, the HR process for a termination takes six months at a minimum where I work.
+I have enough goodwill built up that I could easily do the bare minimum and just ride it out.
 Slacking off would definitely be in the cards.
 Why don’t I?
 I could spend more time with my daughter right now.
 I could have more time to myself.
-The answer comes down to a three things for me.
+The answer comes down to three things for me.

 I will actually rate this as the lowest importance of the three, but it needs to be covered.
 Your reputation will proceed you even after you reach financial independence.
 The Grizzlies have no intention of lounging around and doing nothing once we reach FI.
 We want to be engaged.
 We haven’t decided exactly what that will look like, but I’m personally hoping it’s something pretty awesome and worthy of our attention.
 But whatever venture we decide to undertake – paid or unpaid – people will find out about us.
 We hope they find out good things.